 Cinema is your passion?
-You've written a short film script that tells a meaningful and touching story with a few characters in plain settings?
+You want to write a short film script that tells a meaningful and touching story with a few characters in plain settings?
 You can restrict yourself to the essentials?
-You want to see your ideas in a movie at last?
+You want to see your ideas in a movie in cinemas at last?
 Congratulations: You’ve just found the right opportunity!

 Create pure narrative live-action cinema without extravaganza!
 Make the audience care!
 Only the awesome idea counts, because the film crew will have only a few days for the complete production from casting to cinema premiere.
 Yes, we are fast and furious.

 Invent characters and stories that inspire, captivate, or shock audiences!
 Fascinate with artful language or plain miniatures!
 Amuse, surprise, and impress your audience!
 Free yourself from the myth that films cost a lot of money or have to use cliches!
-The digital age offers ample opportunities to create memorable films with little means.
+The digital age offers ample opportunities to create memorable films with little means and zero budgets.
 Become part of the biggest global movement of active film enthusiasts!
 Find the right balance between images and dialogues!
 Less talk, more deeds.

 An extremely experienced and successful group of filmmakers selects the winners.
-We have produced over 166 shorts and enabled more than 2000 other directors to create theirs.
+We have produced / distributed over 178 shorts and enabled more than 2000 other directors to create theirs.

-The PRICE is the adaptation of the script into a short film under the minimalistic micro-cinema no-budget conditions listed below.
+The PRICE is the adaptation of the script into a short film by director Dave Lojek or associates under the minimalistic micro-cinema no-budget conditions listed below.
 It is not a cash prize but has the value of $ 2000.
 It should be noted that directors and script doctors could make minor production-related changes in the script or dialogue.
 We see a screenplay as a working tool to incite the team work of film crews.
 The winners of the screenplay competition will be informed once the production has begun.

 We will transfer the finished movie to the writer digitally and screen it in cinemas, broadcast it on TV, put it online with all credits after the festival circuit.
 If the film is selected for film festivals, we will publish this information on our facebook profile and tag cast and crew, so the writer and all cast and crew can amend their filmographies.
 If the writer is pleased with the resulting film, he or she can contribute to the festival distribution costs as well.

-Screenplay awards from other festivals are also shipped to the writers, of course.
+Screenplay awards from film festivals are also shipped to the writers, of course.
 This has happened already.

 This competition is aimed at writers who want to see their short scripts made into films by us and have no illusions about selling a product.
 We don't buy or sell anything.

-Apart from commercial music videos and advertising, there is no real commercial market for shorts.
-These two genres are excluded from our contest, anyhow.
+Apart from commercial music videos, web-series, and advertising, there is no real commercial market for shorts.
+These three genres are excluded from our contest, anyhow.
 This is good, because you can try out new things as the audience of fiction shorts loves to visit film festivals.

 Our submission fees symbolize the time we will spend on reading and maybe commenting your work.
 Long texts will cost us more time.
 Feedback will cost extra time.

 Why should you care about our opinion?
-Our productions and distributions were screened over 1102 times at international film festivals in 56 countries and won 169 awards.
-So the programmers, audiences, and juries seem to like our popular works.
+Our productions and distributions were screened over 1830 times at international film festivals in 65 countries and won 230 awards.
+So a few programmers, audiences, and juries seem to like our popular works.

 Who am I?
-Filmmaker, festival director, film association president, distributor, film critic: http://j.mp/D_Lojek
+Filmmaker, producer, festival director, film association president, distributor, film critic.

 You should be of legal age (18+) and write texts in native German or English.
 Depending on our filming locations, the language of the dialogue might be translated into the native tongue of the actors.